joekreu/basic_pcp/PARSING.md

 a parse tree from operands and operators (prefix, infix, postfix) with virtually arbitrary binding powers.

+The term _precedence_ is used here in a generic sense: _finding a particular_ _parse tree for otherwise ambiguous expressions, based on some kind of_ _specification oft the binding strengths of the operators_.
+See the note at the end of section 3.1.

 Python 3.8 or higher is required.

 ## 1. Introduction